Agentfile Specification

 - One file = one deployable unit

-- Lazy resolution โ binary images are references, not embedded; resolved at deploy time
+- Lazy resolution β binary images are references, not embedded; resolved at deploy

-FROM, no diamond dependencies - Credentials are external โ MODEL names the model, secrets provide the keys
+FROM; the ancestry is always a straight line - Credentials are external β MODEL names the model, the environment provides the keys